SFujiN/aegis/README.md

 $ ./Aegis <file_name>

 ## Running Unit Tests
 To run the unit tests, enter the "testing" directory.
-To compile, run cmake on the provided CMakeList.txt file
+To compile, run cmake on the provided CMakeList.txt file (Make sure your version of google tests have gmock)

 $ cmake CMakeLists.txt